-Situation #1: Car is attempting to rejoin the field; the car is under its own power with the nose of the car past the designated out late line as determined by the judges before the one to go is given.
+Situation #1: Car is attempting to rejoin the field; the car is under its own power with the nose of the car past the designated out late line as determined by the judges before the green is thrown.

 Rule for #1: Car will be allowed to return to the race and must fall to the back of the field before attempting to pass.
 Failure to fall to the end of the field before attempting to pass will result in an immediate DQ.